Samuel William Billings

 Right hand Bat

-An innings of 143 off 113 balls against Derbyshire at Canterbury - the highest one-day total by a Kent batsman at the St Lawrence Ground - was the highlight of a promising 2012 season.
+An innings of 143 off 113 balls against Derbyshire in Canterbury was the highlight of a promising 2012 season.
 Billings had also scored a century, for Loughborough MCCU, on his first-class debut, against Northants in 2011.
-Having been the county's leading run-maker in T20 as well as CB40 in 2012, he went on an ECB scholarship to Australia over the winter of 2012-13.
-His burgeoning expertise behind the stumps gave an appealing extra dimension to his game.
+As Kent's leading run-maker in T20 as well as the CB40 in 2012, he went on an ECB scholarship to Australia over the winter of 2012-13.

 Batting & Fielding